 Anyways, if a potential customer visits your site and gets warned or infected, there is an extremely low chance that the customer will ever visit your site again.

 As a website owner discovering that your website has been hacked, the first thing to do is to search “How to clean up a hacked site”.
 Yes, you will find a lot of blog posts and articles about it, but they will all eventually recommend you the same thing – have a professional to do it for you.

 Performing a WordPress malware removal in a way that you can be sure that it’s clean is not an easy task.
-That’s why a service like this can cost over 150 dollars per site and even then, depending on the service provider, you can’t be sure if the site was properly cleaned or not.
+That’s why a service like this can cost over $150 per site and even then, depending on the service provider, you can’t be sure if the site was properly cleaned or not.

 The latest research by Acunetix reveals that around 84% of websites contain vulnerabilities, which means all of them are prone to be infected at any time.

-Malware is often hidden from the original files and to the database and attackers put a lot of effort into making sure you won’t be able to remove their backdoors so easily.
+Malware is often hidden from the original files and the database and attackers put a lot of effort into making sure you won’t be able to remove their backdoors so easily.